|

 machine' is the term mainly used in the United Kingdom and Europe.

-Technically, the correct terminology is 'fog machine', as the
+Technically, the correct terminology is 'fog machine',

-to be that of smoke.
-Tradition along with product descriptions over
+appears to be that of smoke.
+Tradition

-the decades has created this moniker foible.
+along with product descriptions over the decades has created this

 /\ Back to top